jcolag/AttaCard-Generator/README.md

 And, because a project should be automated, it should be at least _possible_ to generate most of the deck programmatically.

+# The Cards

+The eventual goal is to have a tarot-like deck, with a total of seventy-eight (78) cards, with four suits of numbered cards and twenty-two (22) named "arcana" cards, albeit with a twist or two along the way.

+__Note__:  At this time, the suited cards are generated randomly through the `gencards.sh` script, at least numerically.
+Because these are the only cards finalized, `deck.rb` only lays those out.
+Watch this space!
+(Or don't.)

+The card information is stored in `cards.csv`, though only a limited amount of information gets generated.

 # Credits
 [Squib](https://andymeneely.github.io/squib/) was created by [Andy Meneely](https://github.com/andymeneely) and made available under the [MIT License](https://github.com/andymeneely/squib/blob/master/LICENSE.txt).